nightmode/feri/docs/multilingual.md

 To make a new translation, start by copying `en-us.json` to a new file.
 If you are not sure which language or country abbreviation to use, feel free to name your file `new.json` or similar.

-Now that you have your own file to work in, let's go over the hierarchy of a typical language file in more detail.
+Now that you have your own file to work in, let's go over the hierarchy of a language file in more detail.

 ### Error